Ministry of Finance (Spain): Organization

-The Independent Office for Regulation and Supervision of Public Procurement (OIReScon) is linked to the Government through this department.
+The Independent Authority for Fiscal Responsibility (AIReF) and the Independent Office for Regulation and Supervision of Public Procurement (OIReScon) is linked to the Government through this department.

 Headquarters

 The door of the old Torrecilla Palace, a work by Pedro de Ribera.

 The Ministry of Finance is one of the oldest and largest departments and, due to its size, its offices are not concentrated in a single headquarters but are spread across numerous buildings, all located in the city of Madrid.
 To these headquarters should be added those of the Regional Offices of Economy and Finance (Delegaciones de Economía y Hacienda, lit.
 'Delegations of Economy and Finance') and those of some public agencies of the Public Treasury that are spread throughout the national territory.

 The Real Casa de la Aduana (Royal Customs House), located on Alcalá street in Madrid, has been the headquarters of the Department of Finance since 1846.
 First, it is worth highlighting the work carried out in 1944 by the architect Miguel Durán Salgado, who was commissioned to expand the headquarters.
 He did so, demolishing and erecting a new building on the site of the former Palace of the Marquess of Torrecilla, which was then incorporated into the existing structure.
 The Real Casa de la Aduana now features a Baroque doorway, the original one from the now-vanished Torrecilla palace, attributed to Pedro de Ribera.
 Furthermore, between 1963 and 1965, other renovations were undertaken, such as the roofing of one of the side courtyards, which now houses the library, and the construction of a fifth floor.

 In addition to this main headquarters, which houses the minister's office, the Secretariat of State for Finance, and the Undersecretariat, the Ministry's size means that numerous bodies are distributed across other locations in Madrid.
 Specifically, the Ministry's agencies, as well as public companies, generally have their own headquarters.
 Regarding other important administrative bodies, the Secretariat of State for Budget and Expenditure and the Central Economic-Administrative Court are in the Cuzco Government Complex.
 Others, such as the Directorate-General for the Cadastre and the General Secretariat for European Funds, also have their own headquarters.